-Additionally, you can also check your respiratory rate (how many breaths you take per minute).
+Additionally, you can also check your respiration rate (how many breaths you take per minute).
 That number should be relatively stable from night to night.
-If you see significant changes, it could indicate an underlying issue, such as an infection with the new coronavirus.
+If you see significant changes, it could indicate an underlying issue, such as a viral infection.

 How Accurately Does WHOOP Track Sleep?

 According to WHOOP, their sleep metrics are 95% accurate compared to the calibration tests the company has done in sleep labs.
 The University of Arizona recently published a study on sleep trackers and called WHOOP “highly accurate.”